 However there is a thin line between “Eustress” (Good Stress) that is useful to us and Bad Stress that is debilitating.
 Stress when present in excess inside our system, it affects the functioning of “Hypothalamus” inside our brains.
 When that happens, “Cortisol” the stress hormone is released which affects major functions of our body, mainly affects our circulatory system, digestive system, reproductive system, immune system etc., The effects of which are seen in various forms like a raise in the heart rate, excessive hunger or loss of appetite, sleeplessness, nightmares etc., Physiological aspects aside, stress of course affects our mood levels, emotional balance and also makes us think “irrationally”.

-If your results are around the corner and you have been experiencing loss of appetite, sleepless nights, trembling hands or rapid pulse, you are exhibiting symptoms of anxiety, and this list below is just what you need.
+If your results are around the corner and you have been experiencing loss of appetite, sleepless nights, trembling hands or rapid pulse, you are exhibiting symptoms of anxiety, you need to know how to deal with this stress and this list below is just what you need.

 Our team at VISIT has put together these 7 effective ways to deal with examination stressors:

 1. ACCEPT: Accept that it is very natural to feel stressed and don’t desperately try to force yourself to think positively.
+This can be your first step towards stress management.
 If you have a passing negative thought or vision about you not performing well in your exams, just let it pass, don’t hold onto it and try to ponder or brood over it and get into that loop of negative self-talk.

 2. BE RATIONAL: Examination results are not so unpredictable that a person who has written it well will fail in the exam.
 Usually when tensed, we tend to see things as black or white and never shades of “grey”.
 We either see it as getting a seat or failing.
 We fail to look at it in a pragmatic and rational manner.
 Once you try to consciously start thinking about it “rationally”, you would know that results are mostly predictable and you can almost expect what are the marks you would get.